-Because occupations involving physical labor dominate the local economy, Middlesex is generally considered to be a blue-collar town.
-36.17% of the Middlesex workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Middlesex is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Middlesex who work in office and administrative support (17.97%), maintenance occupations (17.26%), and food service (8.75%).
+When you are in Middlesex, you'll notice that it is more blue-collar than most other communities in America.
+38.21% of Middlesex’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Middlesex is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Middlesex who work in office and administrative support (21.46%), maintenance occupations (11.79%), and sales jobs (9.67%).

 As is often the case in a small town, Middlesex doesn't have a public transportation system that people use for their commute.

-The citizens of Middlesex have a very low rate of college education: just 7.76% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Middlesex has a very low overall level of education: only 8.64% of people over 25 hold a 4-year college degree or higher.

 The most common language spoken in Middlesex is English.
 Other important languages spoken here include Spanish and African languages.